baumanab/Udacity_MachineLearningEngineer_ND/projects/capstone/WestNilePrediction_report.md

 From the [Kaggle competition description](https://www.kaggle.com/c/predict-west-nile-virus):

 > Given weather, location, testing, and spraying data, this competition asks you to predict when and where different species of mosquitos will test positive for West Nile virus.
+This is a classification problem.

 More specifically, from the [Data](https://www.kaggle.com/c/predict-west-nile-virus/data) section: